CygnusNetworks/ast-vcard-callerid-lookup/README.md

 ## Configuration

-Behaviour can be changed using a configfile in /etc/astvcardcallerid.conf.
+Behaviour can be changed using a configfile in /etc/astvcardcallerid.conf and limited to bind ip/port and directory using commandline parameters.
+Commandline parameters will overwrite configfile options.
 A example file is given below including the default values:

 ```
 [general]